pbeza/wildland-core/docs/processes/0002_Branching_strategy.md

 release branch's origin cannot be moved after creation and features cannot be cherry-picked or merged afterward (no rebase or cherry-pick).

-After the release branch is created (the stabilisation branch), the stabilisation effort will proceed on that branch; however the development branch can still be used for further development.
-That means, if the release deadline will be missed by a developers, stabilisation does not have to wait for the feature development to release.
-That also means that no new features can't be committed to the released branch, only stabilisation patches and/or bug fixes (which also have to be mirrored to development branch if applies)
+After the release branch is created (the stabilization branch), the stabilization effort will proceed on that branch; however the development branch can still be used for further development.
+That means, if the release deadline will be missed by a developers, stabilization does not have to wait for the feature development to release.
+That also means that no new features can't be committed to the released branch, only stabilization patches and/or bug fixes (which also have to be mirrored to development branch if applies)

-If Stabilisation branch is deemed stable, it can be merged to master.
+If stabilization branch is deemed stable, it can be merged to master.
 Squashing of the commits should not be required due to the fact that merges in the develop branch are already tidy and in proper formatting.
 Example of such format: